leobol96/FGDLReasoning/README.md

  </table>

-Moreover, you will be able to find all the justifications in the file FG_EXPLANATIONS.txt The follow is an example of justifications during the forgetting reasoning:
+Moreover, you will be able to find all the justifications in the file FG_EXPLANATIONS.txt The following is an example of justifications during the forgetting reasoning:

 -----------------------------------------SENTENCE TO PROVE--------------------------------------------------